StevieTTBB/DAQS-for-molecular-vibration/demo/README.md

-This foler will contains our demos.
+This folder will contains some demos.